CtrlK

 Actionability

-Provides fully concrete, copy-paste-ready ticket templates with specific field structures, exact verification commands, file path conventions, and complete examples showing good vs bad tickets.
-The /create-ticket command workflow gives a clear step-by-step process.
+Provides fully concrete, copy-paste-ready ticket templates with specific field structures, exact verification commands, file path conventions, and a clear /create-ticket workflow with step-by-step instructions.
+The templates are immediately usable and the good vs bad examples make expectations unambiguous.

 3 / 3